The Best Home Barista Espresso Machine & Grinder Setups

 Barista Dritan Alsela with his 4 group lever machine.

-So the term “home barista” is used to describe someone who has developed the skills to enable them to prepare espresso coffee at home, utilizing a classic espresso coffee machine.
+So the term “home barista” is used to describe someone who has developed the skills to enable them to prepare espresso coffee at home, utilizing a traditional espresso coffee machine.

-As I explained earlier, there’s more to this than many people think.
-If you’ve not used a traditional espresso machine before, you’ll be in for a learning curve.
-It’s not basically a case of sticking some coffee in and pressing a button – that’s what bean to cup coffee machines are about.
+As I spoken about earlier, there’s more to this than lots of people think.
+If you’ve not used a classic espresso coffee machine before, you’ll be in for a learning curve.
+It’s not truly a case of sticking some coffee in and pressing a button – that’s what bean to cup coffee machines are about.

-Once you’ve honed your craft, although, you’ll be able to consistently produce incredible quality espresso and espresso based coffees that you would only get from some of the perfect, indie coffee shops, and way better than you’d get from any chain cafe’ in my humble opinion.
+Once you’ve honed your craft, even though, you’ll be able to consistently produce great quality espresso and espresso based coffees that you would only get from some of the perfect, indie coffee shops, and way better than you’d get from any chain cafe’ in my simple opinion.

-Most espresso coffee machines these days are semi automatic, although piston machines are still available.
+Most espresso machines these days are semi automatic, although piston machines are still available.

-The La Pavoni Euripiccola is one of the rare low-cost lever machines, it’s like taking a step back in time to the original lever machines, it’s basically a boiler and a lever, and it’s an awesome machine – nevertheless there is a bit of a steeper learning curve to learning barista skills on a lever machine, so it’s not for everyone.
+The La Pavoni Euripiccola is among the rare affordable lever machines, it’s like taking a step back in time to the original lever machines, it’s literally a boiler and a lever, and it’s an awesome machine – nevertheless there is a bit of a steeper learning curve to learning barista skills on a lever machine, so it’s not for everyone.

 Check Price - Amazon UK